-Don’t be upset if it take you a while to learn how to find a queen bee: marked or not.
+Don’t be upset if it takes you a while to learn how to find a queen bee: marked or not.
 It takes time and practice.

 Want to practice finding queens?
-(Wish the quality was better but its still good practice!) – Video
+(Wish the quality was better but its still good practice and fun for everyone !) – Video

-We know so many things about queen bees and bees in general.
+We know so many bee facts in general.
 But, we have a long way to go to unlock all the mysteries of the honey bee.

 And, even though role of the queen bee is vital – she does not make all the decisions for the hive.

 I have been studying honey bees for many years and still feel that I know so little.
 If you are considering beekeeping, I have a tip.

 Check out my online beekeeping class.
 It contains hours of video with practical beekeeping information.